 WRAP GIFTS AS YOU PURCHASE THEM

-If you’ll use gift wrap that coordinates with your tree and the rest of the decor, the gifts will actually become part of the decorations!
+If you’ll use gift wrap that coordinates with your tree and the rest of the decor, the gifts will actually become part of the decorations which creates a cohesive look!

 INVOLVE YOUR FAMILY